diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 ##### Official specifications

-GFM and GLFM each have an "official specification", which includes both the CommonMark standard as well as generic extensions to the CommonMark standard.
-For example, GFM adds the [`strikethrough` extension](https://github.github.com/gfm/https://github.github.com/gfm/#strikethrough-extension-), and GLFM adds the
+GFM and GLFM each have an official specification, which includes both:

+1. The CommonMark standard.
+1. Generic extensions to the CommonMark standard.

+For example, GFM adds the
+[`strikethrough` extension](https://github.github.com/gfm/https://github.github.com/gfm/#strikethrough-extension-),
+and GLFM adds the
 [`color chips` extension](../../../user/markdown.md#colors).